FabricMC/fabric-docs/develop/data-generation/data-generation-setup.md

 @[code lang=groovy transcludeWith=:::data-generation-setup:1](@/reference/build.gradle)

 Next, we need an entrypoint class.
 This is where our datagen starts.
-Place this somewhere in the `client` package - this example places it at `src/client/java/com/example/docs/datagen/FabricDocsReferenceDataGenerator.java`. %%TODO: Cleanup%%
+Place this somewhere in the `client` package - this example places it at `src/client/java/com/example/docs/datagen/FabricDocsReferenceDataGenerator.java`.

 @[code lang=java transcludeWith=:::data-generation-setup:2](@/reference/latest/src/client/java/com/example/docs/datagen/FabricDocsReferenceDataGenerator.java)